🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 What is the purpose of a preface in a book?

-The purpose of a preface is to explain why the book exists, share the author’s background, and set the context.
-It helps readers understand the motivation and scope behind the work.
+The purpose is to explain why the book exists and what context shaped it—so readers understand your motivation and scope before they dive in.

 How do you write a good preface?

-What is the difference between a preface and a introduction?
+What is the difference between a preface and an introduction?

 Should I include a preface in my book?